Mimi's Organic Eats » Recipes » Brownies & Bars

 Instructions

-- To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the coconut oil, cane sugar, cocoa powder, dark chocolate, and vanilla bean.
-Pour the boiling water over the top, and mix on low until combined and the chocolate has melted completely.
+- Preheat the oven to 350°F. Line a 9 x 13-inch baking pan with parchment paper.
+To make the batter: In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), add the coconut oil, cane sugar, cocoa powder, and dark chocolate.
+Pour the boiling water over the top, ensure to get it directly on the chocolate as this is what will melt the chocolate and coconut oil.

 - Bake for 20 minutes or until a wooden pick inserted in the center comes out clean.
 Allow to cool completely in the pan.
+(If you're baking at high altitude, be sure to check the Notes at the bottom of the recipe for high altitude baking instructions).

 Video